 Cookies in Emails

+If you do not wish to accept cookies from any one of our emails, simply close the email before downloading any images or clicking on any links.
+You can also set your browser to restrict cookies or to reject them entirely.
+These settings will apply to all cookies whether included on websites or in emails.
 If you have configured your computer to automatically display images, or if you have added us to your email “address book” (or “safe senders” list), or if you have configured your computer to have “weak” security, cookies might be set at the same time as you download, open or read an email from us.
 If you would prefer for this not to happen, you should disable the automatic displaying of images, or remove us from your address book or strengthen your security settings.

-Types of Cookies used by Paysafe Group:
+Learning more about specific cookies used by Paysafe Group:

 To find out about each cookie used by Paysafe Group, visit the Cookie Preference Centre.